DryPeng/clashT/docs/configuration/getting-started.md

 ## Special Syntaxes

-There are some special syntaxes in ClashTTT configuration files, of which you might want to be aware:
+There are some special syntaxes in ClashT configuration files, of which you might want to be aware:

 ### IPv6 Addresses